deckarep/blade/docs/index.md

 Blade
 =====

-NOTE: Blade is an unstable alpha API -- constructive feedback welcome.

 Blade is an SSH based remote command runner tool that attempts to capture best-practices when managing remote infrastructure inside .yaml files.
 These .yaml files are meant to be under source control and shared with team-mates.
 A Blade `.blade.yaml` file holds the declarative instructions for running one or more remote commands on one or more servers.